dbharris/repoman/README.markdown

 # Repoman
 Repoman is a virtual machine image catalog and repository with a RESTful interface.

+If you have any issues or ideas for improving Repoman, please use the github issue tracker to allow others to follow along with problems and ideas.
+The issue tracker can be found at: https://github.com/hep-gc/repoman/issues

+## Install Guide
+1. Install the server.

+    See `server/INSTALL.markdown` and follow the instructions for installing from an EGG.
+1. Install the `repoclient` on any of your workstations you want to use.

+    See the documentation at `repoclient/README`

 ## Server Documentation
 See these files for documentation of the server side